PrincetonUniversity/AcceleDev/README.md

 #  AcceleDev - README.md  #
 ###### ###### ###### ######

-Things to ask Charlie about from keynotes doc:
+Things to ask Charlie about:
-- Should news page be ascending or descending?
-- I changed a lot of your text because it sounded horrible.
-Is the new text acceptable?
-  - Most importantly, I did not change the home page blurbs.
-You cannot call yourself a "chemistry company" because it will not sound 'unique', it will sound ungramatical.
-Additionally, the "Why we're unique" blurbs are meant to be SHORT and CLEVER.
-It will look very bad to put the long-winded, description-laden paragraphs you sent me.
-That's why they link to the ABOUT PAGE for MORE INFORMATION!
-    (I put some of the things you wanted in the About page where they belong)
-  - Also, I chose to not delete some of the sections you eliminated because I feel they add important information about the company's capabilities and advantages.
-- A lot of the text you requested on the new Production Facilities page is identical to the Nanjing R&D page.
-This should probably be changed.

 ###### ###### ###### ###### ###### ######### ###### ###### ###### ###### ######

 TODO list:
+- ^ TODO: make design changes to new template home page
+        - ^ change header background color and add chemical symbols
+        - ^ change Welcome to AcceleDev pictures
+        - ^ move red bar from top of banner to top of page
+        - ^ stack banner and banner caption, remove transparncy
-- ^ TODO: update navbar on Services, China, Contact pages
+- ^ TODO: add carousel to Home page template
-- ^ TODO: update navbar to include news page, production page links
+- TODO: add carousel hex indicator to Home page template
+- TODO: change mobile Facilities dropdown in template to collapse, not toggle
+- TODO: migrate all old page content to new template
 - TODO: add some content images to the pages (should probably wait to see which images Joe uses for banners first)
-- TODO: add banner carousel to Home Page
-- TODO: add carousel hex indicator Home page
-- TODO: propogate carousel to remaining pages
-- TODO: make the following design changes on Home page:
-        - change header background color and add chemical symbols
-        - change Welcome to AcceleDev pictures
-        - move red bar from top of banner to top of page
-        - stack banner and banner caption, remove transparncy
-- TODO: propagate design changes to all pages

 # Home Page ###################################################################